-The unit contains a front panel with a logic plug, a start/stop switch/indicator, a fault/clear switch/indicator and a write protect indicator.
+The unit contains a front panel with a logic plug, a start/stop switch/indicator, a fault/clear switch/indicator, and a write protect switch/indicator.

-NA ME TYP E FUNCTION LI GAT SW LOGIC PLUG (REMOVABLE) x Establishes Logical Address of the device.
-START/S TOP X x Indicator is on when the drive is ready.
-Indicator blinks when START is activated until drive is ready.
-Indicator blinks when STOP is depressed until disk rotation is stopped and the front door is unlocked.
+NAME TYPI FUN CTI ON LIGHT SW LOGIC PLUG (REMOVABLE) X Establishes Logical Address of the device.
+START /S TOP x x Indicator is on when the drive is Ready.
+Indicator blinks when START is activated until drive is Ready.
+Indicator blinks when STOP is depressed until disk rotation is stopped.
 FAUL T/CLEAR X X Indicates any Fault condition.
 The switch clears the Fault condition if that Fault no longer is present.
-WRITE PROTECT X Indicates that the Drive's write circuits are disabled.
-Write protect is activated by a plastic slide on data pack or by a switch located in the logic assembly.
+WR ITE P ROTECT X X Indicator is on when the Drive's write circuits are disabled.
+Write Protect is activated by a switch located in the logic assembly or on the front panel.

-7.2 Control Board Switches and Indicators
+7.2 Control Board Switch and Indicators

-MAME TYPE FUNCTION LIGHT SW WRITE X Indicates that a Write fault had occurred.
-WRITE AND READ X Indicates write and read conditions existed simultaneously.
-WRITE OR READ AND OFF CYL X Indicates write or read conditions existed during a seek operation (off cylinder).
-V OLTA GE X Indicates a below normal voltage had existed.
-MPU/FIRST SEEK FAULT X Indicates drive failed first seek/load attempt.
+NAME TYPE FUNCTION LIGHT SW , • WRITE X Indicates that a Write fault had occurred.
+WRITE AND READ x Indicates write and read conditions existed simultaneously.
+WRITE OR READ AND OFF CYL x Indicates write or read conditions existed during a seek operation (off cylinder).
+VOLTAGE x Indicates a below normal voltage had existed.
+MPU/FIRST SEEK FAULT x Indicates drive failed first seek/load attempt.
 WRITE PROTECT X Enables write protection circuitry.

 The indicators listed above are located on the control card in the logic chassis and are visible thru a hole in the top cover.
-See 6.2.2(2).
+See 6.2.2.2.